jbosstm/narayana/rest-tx/README.txt

 	mvn clean install

 Module tx contains unit tests that show how to implement the client and transactional participants.
-The coordinator and particpant both run in a single embedded container (https://grizzly-servlet-container.dev.java.net/).
+The coordinator and participant both run in a single embedded container (https://grizzly-servlet-container.dev.java.net/).

 To run the integration tests you will need to have a running instance of the JBoss application server (http://www.jboss.org/jbossas/).
 Start the with the default server and set the JBOSS_HOME environment variable appropriately.
-I have tested against AS trunk (6.0.0.20100721-M4) - I will update the project when AS6 is ready.
+I have tested against AS trunk (6.0.0.20100721-M4) and AS7.
 The integration tests run the particpant in an embedded container and the coordinator in the JBoss AS:

 	mvn clean install -Premote